Beth

 A bit less than four minutes into the game and we were already down a goal, scored by their left wing on a streak.
 Gracey was beside herself.

+“Hey.
+Don’t worry about it,” I told her.
 I put in a strategic pause, then said, “But don’t let it happen again,” and I grinned at her.

 To everyone, I said, “Okay.
 Remember the kick-off play against Watermelon?
 Let’s try it.”

 Rhee tapped the ball to me and as I was turning to pass to Rathi, I heard her yell, “Coming!”
-So, I gambled on left and poked the ball off to my left (field right).
+So, I gambled on the left and poked the ball off to my left (field right).
 As I chased after it, I felt their center forward breeze just behind me.
 Once past her, I turned upfield and looked for Rhee and Heather.
 Both were behind the midfielders, so I poked the ball long, trying to lead Heather, but not by so much that she’d have to fight for the ball.
 It was a bit too far and the fullback was just about there when Heather trapped it.
 But she faked to field right and did a 270˚ to field left and started hauling toward the right post.

 As she approached the penalty box with the left fullback almost on her heels, I was surprised by Rhee calling “Pink!”
-I quickly figured out her thought, which was that she’d run the play in the opposite direction as designed and I just hoped that Heather figured it out.
-It seemed to me that they could best use me pulling some defense to our left, so, I altered course for the left post.
-I was downfield and left from Heather and angling farther left.
-Rhee had moved downfield and then started curling around right and upfield behind Heather.
-When Heather, who still had her fullback right behind her, was about at the top of the box, she had Mia and me to her field left, Mia more upfield – closer to the goal.
+I quickly figured out her thought, which was that she’d run the play in the opposite direction as designed and I just hoped Heather figured it out.
+It seemed to me that they could best use me pulling some defense to our left, so altered course for the left post.
+I was downfield and left from Heather and angling farther left as Rhee moved downfield and then started curling around right and upfield behind Heather.
+When Heather, who still had her fullback right behind her, was about at the top of the box, she had Mia and me to her left, Mia more upfield – closer to the goal.
 Their right fullback stayed home, as someone had to watch Mia and me, but the center fullback went to cut Heather off.
 As the center back closed on her, Heather flicked the ball with her outside right and Rhee slammed it left-footed into the close corner of the net!

 As we were heading back to our end of the pitch after the celebratory scrum, I teased Rhee.